bradygaster-zz/downr/src/wwwroot/posts/proust-was-a-neuroscientist/index.md

 <p>In my own summation, I gave up on the quest to comprehend how to two could exist together and be used together to understand everything.
 It just didn&apos;t seem possible.</p>
 <p>Back to the book, the one I began reading last night.</p>
 <p>It gave me a moment to digest this Duality in the words of a far-more polished author and researcher than I&apos;d ever have the patience to become.
 His name is Jonah Lehrer and he has a blog called
-  <a>The Frontal Cortex</a> .&#xA0; Recently
+  <a href="http://scienceblogs.com/cortex/" title="The Frontal Cortex Blog">The Frontal Cortex</a> .&#xA0; Recently
-  <a>he posted about recent book reviews he&apos;d been receiving</a>  and I felt like it couldn&apos;t just be chance that I started reading, thought of this blog post I wanted to write, and that he was blogging about incoming reviews.
+  <a href="http://scienceblogs.com/cortex/2008/01/book_news.php" title="Jonah blogs about his book reviews">he posted about recent book reviews he&apos;d been receiving</a>  and I felt like it couldn&apos;t just be chance that I started reading, thought of this blog post I wanted to write, and that he was blogging about incoming reviews.
 So this is mine, despite not
   having finished the book yet.&#xA0;</p>
 <p>So far the book is amazing and I insist that you read this as your next book.
 Especially if you are anything like me and you&apos;re into the idea of meta-thought.
 PWAN discusses, in a sense, the mutual need for both art and science as a dualistic means to
   understand the world in which we live.
 Through careful examination of artists, writers, and other nifty people, he uses their art and the relevant science of the era in which their arts were produced to point out how one can&apos;t exist without the other.